Kirsten Hughes (actress)

 From 1995 to 2011 she was the partner of Sir Benjamin Slade, and worked with him in making Maunsel House and neighbouring Woodlands Castle into a successful wedding venue.
 After a three-year affair, she later "ran off with the handyman".

 After breaking up with her new partner after a year, Hughes worked firstly as Operations Manager and later Business Manager at Dillington House, Somerset.

+She died of a stroke on 27 May 2022.